-The market value of assets (MVA) decreased over the last year, returning a negative 10.4%.
-The determination of the plan's actuarial value of assets reflects only a portion of the return below 8%.
+The market value of assets (MVA) returned 10.0% over the last year.
+The determination of the plan's actuarial value of assets reflects only a portion of the return above 8%, so an additional recognition of the 2008-2009 losses dampened the impact on the actuarial assets.

-Over the period July 1, 1997 to June 30, 2009 the Plan's assets returned approximately 9.4% per year measured at actuarial value, compared to a valuation assumption of 8% per year.
+Over the period July 1, 1997 to June 30, 2010 the Plan's assets returned approximately 9.1% per year measured at actuarial value, compared to a valuation assumption of 8% per year.